-Applicants must hold/achieve a minimum of a first or upper second-class honours in degrees related to life sciences (biological sciences, biochemistry, zoology, ecology, etc).
+Applicants must hold/achieve a minimum of an upper second-class honour in degrees related to life sciences (biological sciences, biochemistry, zoology, ecology, bioinformatics etc).
+A basic understanding of biostatistics is suggested.

 Months of entry